 Now that you’ve picked your hashtag for your shop’s social media campaign, you can implement other social media marketing.

 Email Marketing is particularly beneficial to those with an existing brand, as they’re more likely to have a robust list of newsletter subscribers.
 Because these customers have shown that they’re loyal to your brand, you need to let them know about your upcoming shop launch.
 Create an email campaign that features event details with current customers and builds anticipation in your subscriber base.

 It’s also great to set up when creating your website.
-Email marketing allows customers to sign up and cultivate interest in your business and products.
-Ultimately, it’s a great way to keep them in the know with news, products, upcoming events, coupons, locations and more.
+Email marketing allows customers to sign up and cultivate an interest in your business and products.
+Ultimately, it’s a great way to keep them in the know with news, products, upcoming events, coupons, locations, and more.